Kongstad/Geo_Project_TensorFlow/README.md

            ${LD_LIBRARY_PATH:+:${LD_LIBRARY_PATH}}</b>
          </p>
          </details>
   - [x] CuDNN: 7.0.5
          <details>
          <summary>Installation</summary>
          <p>In order to download cuDNN, a Nvidia developer membership is required.
 This can freely be obtained by simply registrating on their website.
 I've done so and proceed to download the file at this <a href="https://developer.nvidia.com/rdp/cudnn-download">website</a>.
 The file I've used for this is the one labelled <a href="https://developer.nvidia.com/compute/machine-learning/cudnn/secure/v7.0.5/prod/9.0_20171129/Ubuntu16_04-x64/libcudnn7_7.0.5.15-1+cuda9.0_amd64">cuDNN v7.0.5 Runtime Library for Ubuntu16.04 (Deb)</a>.
 Once this file is downloaded.
 I double click it to initiate the software installer.</p>
          </details>
   - [x] Python: 3.6
         <details>
         <summary>Installation</summary>
         <p>I have installed python3.6 through Anaconda Navigator by creating a new  python environment in the Anaconda directory, to install TensorFlow into - which I named tensorflow.
 This was done by the using the command <b>"conda create -n tensorflow pip python=3.6" </b>.
 I then activate the newly created environment by typing <b>source activate tensorflow</b>.
 Now Anaconda is primed for TensorFlow to be installed </p>
          </details>
   - [x] TensorFlow:
           <details>
          <summary>Installation</summary>
-         <p>Now TensorFlow can be installed into the Anaconda environment, previously created and named tensorflow.
-Remember to activate the environment before doing this by using the command <b>source activate tensorflow</b>.
-Now the use the following terminal command to install the GPU supported version of tensorflow. <b>pip install --ignore-installed --upgrade https: //storage.googleapis.c om/tensorflow/linux/gpu/tensorflow_gpu-1.6.0-cp36-cp36m-linux_x86_64.whl</b> Note that this is the correct tensorflow for python 3.6, by its denomination cp36.</p>
+         <p>Now in order to install Tensorflow, I use the following terminal command to install the GPU supported version <b>pip install --ignore-installed --upgrade https: //storage.googleapis.c om/tensorflow/linux/gpu/tensorflow_gpu-1.6.0-cp36-cp36m-linux_x86_64.whl</b> Note that this is the correct tensorflow for python 3.6, by its denomination cp36.</p>
          </details>
 - [ ] Geological feature chosen for experiment
 - [ ] Sufficient satellite imagery collected